 Since these income-driven plans often lengthen loan terms, borrowers may pay significantly more interest on their loans over time.
 Also, any forgiven balance at the end of their loan term is typically treated as taxable income.

-Why Isn’t Forgiving Student Loan Debt a Slam-Dunk?
+Why Forgiving Student Loan Debt a Isn’t a Slam-Dunk

-Last, the federal government so far isn’t planning to forgive student loans that borrowers hold with private lenders, which account for about $132 billion of outstanding student loans, according to MeasureOne.
+And finally, the federal government so far isn’t planning to forgive student loans that borrowers hold with private lenders, which average over $54,000 per borrower.

 Instead of targeting only student loan borrowers who qualify for relief, the government could provide a stimulus check to all Americans, and Americans could decide for themselves how to use it.

-Even if someone has $10,000 in outstanding student loans, Baum suggests, they might prefer to use a check to put a down payment on a house or pay off high-interest credit card debt.
+If someone has $10,000 in outstanding student loans, for example, they might prefer to use a check to put a down payment on a house or pay off high-interest credit card debt.

 Then there’s the higher education system itself.
 Canceling or forgiving student loan debt may provide only temporary relief as long as tuition levels continue to rise.
-There are other facets of Biden’s plan that, if implemented, may more effectively address student debt as a systemic issue, including:
+As it stands, future generations will be saddled with just as much, if not more, student debt than Americans currently have today.

 Tackling Your Student Loan Debt